fladjoe74/firstspot/README.md

 # FirstSpot - A Haven for Travelers

-### PROJECT DESCRIPTION AND OUTLINE

 ##	<b> Introduction <br></b>
-First spot is designed for tourists so they can now explore new destinations where a guide will always be there to help you explore new paths where you can create your paths as well.
-Planning a multi-city trip helps you relax and stirs in an extra element of excitement since you get to explore new destinations on the go.
+FirstSpot is designed to help tourists explore new destinations by providing a reliable guide to show them new paths, adventures and ammenities.
+FIrstSpot makes planning a multi-city trip much easier, so that you can relax and enjoy your trip to the fullest.

 ![FirstSpot Image](https://user-images.githubusercontent.com/69755312/194810054-c785c9b6-4dea-46b8-86e6-c19b090de964.png)

 ### About Introduction and Techniques

-- **Search with Filters:** Utilize search filters to refine results based on user ratings, alphabetical order, and budget preferences.
+- **Search with Filters:** Refine your search results with filters based on user ratings, alphabetical order, and budget preferences.

-- **Login/Sign up:** Clicking the 'Sign Up' button invokes a form with two registration options.
-Toggle between Tourist and Tourist Guide sign-up for respective user profiles.
+- **Login/Sign up:** Clicking the 'Sign Up' button will bring you to a form with two registration options.
+Select either "Tourist" or "Tourist Guide" to sign-up for the profile that is right for you.

-- **Feeling Lucky:** Engage the "Feeling Lucky" feature for a random location suggestion, sparking spontaneous and adventurous journeys.
+- **Feeling Lucky:** Try the "Feeling Lucky" feature for a random location suggestion.
+Ideal for those interested in sparking spontaneous and adventurous journeys.

 - **Explore:** Our unique 'Explore' feature allows visitors to create their own routes.
-Seek suggestions from verified guides, ensuring a safe and joyful journey.
+Chat with verified guides, ensuring a safe and memorable journey.

 - **Predefined Routes:** Save time with predefined routes created by our guides.
 No need to spend hours planning your own route.

 - **Help from Tourist Guides:** Choose your dedicated tourist guide for personalized route recommendations.
-They are available in chat to address queries about paths or destinations.
+Our guides are happy to answer queries about paths, destinations or anything in-between!

 ### Objective of the Work